 - Are there any impediments in your way?

 These should quickly be covered by each team member.
-The times where I have seen Daily scrum drag out is when the team gets into solution mode or the PO has a comment (on everything).
-Let's start with the first item - solution mode.
+The times where I have seen Daily scrum drag out is when the team gets into solution mode or the product owner has a comment (on everything).
+Let us start with the first item - solution mode.

 Daily scrum is not meant to solve problems but rather letting the team know what you are doing.
 If you had any problems yesterday or need an extra pair of eyes on something this is the forum to bring this up.
 But you should avoid discussing solutions as that takes up valuable time for the whole team.
 You should rather figure out who can help you with your problem and talk after daily scrum.
 Sometimes impediments will arise during the daily scrum meeting.
 Such as members getting distracted by other tasks than the ones in the sprint.
 This the Scrum Master will take note of and handle after the daily scrum (not during!).